Eldalie/DataViz/README.md

 - [ ] : build the Stream Graph

   - [ ] : Make it interactive (Click on one color display the genre on the map)
+  - [ ] : Add options: 1 way to see the progression year by year
+                       1 brush (Done)
+                       1 automated progression for the story telling (Press play then show our story)